 Teachers regularly assess children’s progress and compare it to school, national and personal attainment.
 They may use standardised tests and assessments to make their judgements.

 You will have the chance to meet with your child’s teacher at least twice a year, when you can discuss and find out about the support your child will be having and the progress they are making.
-You will also receive a letter detailing the extra interventions your child does at the start of term 1, 3 and 5.
+All parents/ carers will be informed if their child is receiving interventions at the start of each term by the class teacher.

 If your child has meetings with outside agency staff, such as Occupational Therapists or Speech and Language support, then you will be invited into school to meet them and see how their suggestions are being carried out in school.
 Some children may have multi-agency meetings where many different staff from a variety of outside agencies meet to discuss progress and decide the best ways to support.
 You will always be informed and invited to these meetings as your views and thoughts are vital to building a clear picture of the child.